Queen Anait of Armenia

 "No," answered the girl, "we do not tease strangers in our village.
 But you were tired and hot, and the cold water might have harmed you.
 I gave you time to cool off."

-The girl's words astonished Vatchagan, and he was charmed by her beauty.
-He inquired, "What is your name?"
+The girl's words astonished Vatchagan, and he was impressed by her kind manner and her intelligence, too.
+He asked, "What is your name?"

 "Anait," said the girl.